strapi/strapi/docs/v3.x/plugins/users-permissions.md

 }
 ```

-### Forgotten password
+### Forgotten & reset password

+**Can only be used for users registered using the email provider.**

+The flow was thought this way:

+1. The user goes to your **forgotten password page**
+2. The user enters his/her email address
+3. Your forgotten password page sends a request to the backend to send an email with the reset password link to the user
+4. The user receives the email, and clicks on the special link
+5. The link redirects the user to your **reset password page**
+6. The user enters his/her new password
+7. The **reset password page** sends a request to the backend with the new password
+8. If the request contains the code contained in the link at step 3., the password is updated
+9. The user can log in with the new password

+In the following section we will detail steps 3. and 7..

+#### Forgotten password: ask for the reset password link

-This action sends an email to a user with the link to your reset password page.
-This link contains a URL param `code` which is required to reset user password.
+This action sends an email to a user with the link to your own reset password page.

-#### Usage

-- `email` is your user email.
+The link will be enriched with the url param `code` that is needed for the [reset password](#reset-password) at step 7..

+First, you must specify the url to your reset password page in the admin panel: **Roles & Permissions > Advanced Settings > Reset Password Page**.

+Then, your **forgotten password page** has to make the following request to your backend.

 ```js
 import axios from 'axios';